Completing the Quality Mark

 The 11 Quality Mark elements for secondary schools

 Your secondary school will achieve the award when you demonstrate that the criteria for all 11 elements are met and can provide evidence that participation in the award has had a positive impact on your provision and practice.
-If your school is in an inspection category of improvement, you will follow an improvement pathway prior to gaining the award.
+If your school is in an inspection category of improvement, you will follow the Improvement Pathway, led by your Quality Mark school improvement specialist, prior to gaining the award.

 1. A whole school strategy and planning to improve performance in English and mathematics